AY2425S2-CS2103T-T13-1/tp/docs/UserGuide.md

 Format: `edit INDEX [n/NAME] [p/PHONE_NUMBER] [rs/RECURRING_SCHEDULE]…​ [ots/ONE_TIME_SCHEDULE]…​ [g/GOALS] [mh/MEDICAL_HISTORY] [l/LOCATION] [t/TAG]…​`

-<div markdown="block" class="alert alert-warning">:exclamation: **Note**
+<div markdown="block" class="alert alert-warning">:exclamation: **Note:**<br>
-Any date provided that excludes year will be treated as a date in the current year.<br>
+- Any date provided that excludes year will be treated as a date in the current year.<br>
-A client with a recurring schedule or one time schedule that conflicts with other clients' sessions will still be added.<br>
+- A client with a recurring schedule or one time schedule that conflicts with other clients' sessions will still be added.<br>
-Use the edit command to rectify any conflicting schedules.
+- Use the edit command to rectify any conflicting schedules.
 </div>

 * Edits the client at the specified `INDEX`.